 Follow along with our progress!

 Removal of non-native vegetation began in mid-November 2018.
 Using large machinery, all non-native trees and shrubs were removed in order to prep the site for native plantings.
 In September 2020, 50 Bur oak trees were planted to create an Oak Savannah.
-Footings were poured for our two wayside rest areas, and dormant native prairie seeding took place at the end of October 2020.
+Two wayside rest areas, and dormant native prairie seeding took place in the fall of 2020.
+We continue to maintain the site with aggressive weed control strategies until the native plants are well established.